ABOUT

 LEIGHTON'S STORY

-Back home in Jacksonville in the early 2000s, Leighton went to work for a local nonprofit focused on early childhood services as she also pursued her Masters in Business Administration.
-Over the span of a decade at Episcopal Children’s Services she worked in various areas such as programming and directing local Head Start and Early Head Start centers.
-She also administered
+Back home in Jacksonville in the early 2000s, Leighton went to work for a nonprofit focused on early childhood education as she also pursued her Masters in Business Administration.
+Over the span of a decade she worked in the direction of Head Start programming along with administering other nationally accredited early learning centers and Voluntary PreK programs.

 WHAT WE OFFER